 It takes energy to breathe even during sleep and for the heart to constantly push blood through an interconnected and tortuous maze of blood vessels.
 Because you don't fill up at the gas station, it's obvious that your energy is derived from the foods you eat.
-Through a complex series of biochemical reactions, the body metabolizes the organic compounds (proteins, fats, and carbohydrates) of your diet and releases the energy stored in their chemical bonds into a biologically
+Through a complex series of biochemical reactions, the body metabolizes the organic compounds (proteins, fats, and carbohydrates) of your diet and releases the energy stored in their chemical bonds into a biologically available high-energy compound known as adenosine triphosphate (ATP); you live directly off of this and constantly replace it as you take in nutrients.
+Most organisms, including most microbes, are heterotrophs, meaning that they require organic compounds as an energy source;

-AUTHOR'S NOTE
+AUTHOR'S NOTE (RIK)-